Emoji History: Origins, Fun Facts & Most Popular Icons

 In 1999, Shigetaka Kurita designed the first-ever emoji set, 176 tiny 12×12-pixel icons created for Japan’s early mobile internet service.
 They were meant to save space in texts and express emotion without words.

-Fact: These humble icons are now considered digital art; they’re part of the permanent collection at the Museum of Modern Art (MoMA) in New York City.
+Fact: These humble icons are now considered digital art and are part of the permanent collection at the Museum of Modern Art (MoMA) in New York City.
+MoMA preserved them because they represent a milestone in digital culture, showing how technology and design can shape global communication.

 2. Emojis Took Over Japanese Phones Fast